Cockroach Identification & Control

 Identifying Features:

-- Males have short wings that cover 3/4 of the abdomen, while females are wingless
+- Males have 2 pairs of short wings covering 3/4 of the abdomen and cannot fly

 Brown-Banded Cockroach

-Brown-banded cockroaches (Supella longipalpa) are small, brown roaches with a preference for warm, dry, and high places.
-Common nesting areas include furniture, shelves, kitchen and bathroom cabinets, ceiling light fixtures, picture frames, and wallpaper.
+Brown-banded cockroaches (Supella longipalpa) are small, brown roaches that prefer warm, dry, and high places.
+They commonly nest in furniture, shelves, kitchen and bathroom cabinets, ceiling light fixtures, picture frames, and behind wallpaper.

 Color: Light-to-medium brown